A Guide to Growing Artichoke Plant

 • Space artichoke plants 3-4 feet apart to allow for proper airflow and prevent overcrowding.

-• In cooler climates, provide protection for overwintering plants by mulching around the base and covering them with frost blankets or cloches during freezing temperatures.
+• In cooler climates, provide protection for overwintering plants by mulching around the base and covering them with frost blankets.

 Read more